Amanda Smith: Early life

 Smith was the youngest of the thirteen children of enslaved parents Samuel Berry and Mariam Matthews in Long Green, Maryland, a small town in Baltimore County.
 Her father was a well-trusted man, and his master's widow trusted him enough to place him in charge of her farm.
 After his duties for the day were done, Mr. Berry was allowed to go out and earn extra money for himself and his family.
 Many nights he would go without sleeping because he was busy making brooms and husk mats for the Baltimore market.
 He purchased his own freedom, then that of his family; they then settled in Pennsylvania.

 Childhood

 Growing up, unlike many other enslaved children and adults, Smith had the advantage of learning to read and write: her father read to the family, and her mother taught her to read before she was eight, the age at which she and her younger brother were sent to school.
-After her sixth week of attending the school was forced to close.
-Five years later they were able to attend a school five miles from their home, but only taught if there was time after the white children's lessons; after two weeks of this they dropped out and were taught at home by their parents and sometimes taught themselves.
+After her sixth week of attending, the school was forced to close.
+Five years later they were able to attend a school five miles from their home, but were only taught if there was time after the white children's lessons; after two weeks of this they dropped out and were taught at home by their parents and sometimes taught themselves.

 Having had only three and a half months of formal schooling, Amanda went to work near York, Pennsylvania, as the servant of a widow with five children.
 While there, she attended a revival service at the Methodist Episcopal Church.